 Are you looking for ways to build character in the classroom?
 Bringing character education into your classroom will give children a sense of community and teach them core values.
 It will help children identify and demonstrate positive ways of handling themselves and treating others.
 When a whole school focuses on character education, it brings an even larger community together.
 Wouldn’t it be great to get your whole town involved?
 State?
 Country?
 Continent?
 World?
 All we need to do is start somewhere!
 Learn how to build character in the classroom every month!

 I am happy to share ideas that WORK!
-For many years, I taught in a school that focused on character education.
-Diane Senn, the author of Bee Your Best: A School Full of Characters , was our school counselor.
-She would come in our classes and teach character education.
+I taught in a school that focused on character education for many years.
+Diane Senn, the author of Bee Your Best: A School Full of Characters, was our school counselor.
+She would come to our classes and teach character education.
 I loved how she would have our whole school focused on one character trait a month.
 Students and teachers alike would walk around finding positive traits in each other.
 So fun!
-I’m always trying to find new ways to teach and tie things together, so I decided to pick character traits that would fit into a monthly theme.
+I’m always trying new ways to teach and tie things together, so I picked character traits that fit into a monthly theme.
 This is what I planned:

 Tell students that you will all be CHARACTER ED DETECTIVES throughout the year, looking for good character traits in each other.
 Each month, focus on one good character trait.
 Children will brainstorm situations, point out what they see in others, and evaluate themselves.
 Have them write about someone or themselves and create a door decor to display each month.
-Students in the school as well as other teachers, parents, and admininstrators will love to walk by each month to see what GOOD CHARACTER your class discovered.
+Students and other teachers, parents, and administrators will love to walk by each month to see what GOOD CHARACTER your class discovered.
 Students will be so proud of themselves.
 They will beam from ear to ear if someone else points out one of their positive traits.
 Homeschool parents– you can do this too!
 Make a spot (like the fridge) where you display a written note about your children using each trait.
-You can have them write about it or you can write about them and even snap a picture of them using a particular trait!
+You can have them write about it, or you can write about them and even snap a picture of them using a particular trait!

-Below you will find a monthly theme with each good character trait.
+Below, you will find a monthly theme with each good character trait.
 Mix up how you look for them each month.
-Some months use “We” and work together as a whole class on one trait.
-Other months use “I” and let your students write about themselves.
-And still other months you can have students look for the character trait in others.
-There is a mentor text or two listed for each trait below, but now I have bigger mentor text lists HERE.
+Some months, use “We” and work together as a whole class on one trait.
+In other months, use “I” and let your students write about themselves.
+And still, in other months, you can have students look for the character trait in others.
+A mentor text or two is listed for each trait below, but now I have more extensive mentor text lists HERE.

 I should wear a crown for the day because…